elysia090/Lab/docs/JoinDAG.md

 C. Minimizing total global work across all participants; the protocol bounds per-node protocol work, not global economic cost.

+D. Implementation-defined pluggable verification logic. v0.01 is closed.
 	2. Normative language

 MUST, MUST NOT, SHOULD, SHOULD NOT, MAY are as in RFC 2119.
 	3. Notation

 3.1 Bitstrings
 {0,1}^n denotes n-bit strings.